clobrano/clobrano.github.io/_posts/blog/2018-06-11-comunitheme-8th-stable-release.md

 share: true
 ---

-The Communitheme team is glad to announche a new table release!
+The **Communitheme team** is happy to announce a new table release!

 This week release we have
 - A new sidebar/mainview color set, hope you like it as we do